 - 3. If a BA Agreement is necessary and the third party provides its own BA Agreement, review the Agreement to assure it meets all requirements of the Privacy Rule. - 4.
-If a BA Agreement is necessary, and the third party does not provide the Agreement, submit BHC's template BA Agreement for approval by the third party. - 5.
-If the BA refuses to sign the BA Agreement, the HIPAA Privacy Rule prohibits the BHC from disclosing any PHI to the BA.
-If the BA requires access to PHI in order to perform the function or service on behalf of the BHC, the BHC shall not contract with the BA. - 6.
-The original signed contract and contract addendum containing BA language shall be maintained by the BHC and University Purchasing. - 7.
-Violations of BA Requirements If BHC staff learns of a breach or violation of a BA requirement by a BA, such breach or violation shall be reported to the Privacy Officer, his designee, or to the Compliance Department.
-The Privacy Officer or Compliance Designee will assist the BHC in determining whether reasonable steps can be taken to cure the breach.
-If the BHC's reasonable steps to cure the BA's violations are unsuccessful, the BHC may:
+If a BA Agreement is necessary, and the third party does not provide the Agreement, submit UEC's template BA Agreement for approval by the third party. - 5.
+If the BA refuses to sign the BA Agreement, the HIPAA Privacy Rule prohibits the UEC from disclosing any PHI to the BA.
+If the BA requires access to PHI in order to perform the function or service on behalf of the UEC, the UEC shall not contract with the BA. - 6.
+The original signed contract and contract addendum containing BA language shall be maintained by the UEC and University Purchasing. - 7.
+Violations of BA Requirements If UEC staff learns of a breach or violation of a BA requirement by a BA, such breach or violation shall be reported to the Privacy Officer, his designee, or to the Compliance Department.
+The Privacy Officer or Compliance Designee will assist the UEC in determining whether reasonable steps can be taken to cure the breach.
+If the UEC's reasonable steps to cure the BA's violations are unsuccessful, the UEC may: - a.

-- a.
 Terminate the contract or arrangement; or - b.
 If termination is not feasible, report the problem to the Secretary of the U. S. Department of Health and Human Services.

-Notice of Termination of a Contract with a BA - The BHC shall notify the Privacy Officer, his designee or the Legal Department when issuing or receiving a notice of contract termination involving a BA.
+Notice of Termination of a Contract with a BA - The UEC shall notify the Assistant Dean for Clinical Education, his designee or the Legal Department when issuing or receiving a notice of contract termination involving a BA.
 The Legal Department will assist with contacting the BA regarding the BA's obligations to return or destroy all PHI or, if return or destruction is not feasible, to extend the protections of the BA requirements to the PHI and to limit further uses and disclosures to those purposes that make the return or destruction of the PHI.

-The Privacy Officer shall maintain copies of all contracts with business associates for a period of six years from the date the contract was last in effect.
+The Assistant Dean for Clinical Education shall maintain copies of all contracts with business associates for a period of six years from the date the contract was last in effect.